 The cost of books and materials is included

-this is a follow up to the initial How To Talk So Kids Will Listen or Parenting 101 Workshop for Moms Dads and Caregivers with an interest in how to manage relationships amongst Siblings or Children and their friends
+this is a follow-up to the initial How To Talk So Kids Will Listen Workshop for Moms, Dads, or Caregivers with an interest in how to manage relationships amongst Siblings or Children and their friends.

 If you have questions, would like more information or don't see a workshop here that works with your schedule, please email me at firstname.lastname@example.org

 Book a private session for in-depth work on specific issues and conflicts going on in the home right now.
 With the little free time we have, a one hour consult can help get your family back on track and make your home a more peaceful place.